AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \label{sec:ut-complexity}

+\todo{review for references to PoS dapp-chains and update}

 UT has two primary methods of scaling: reflection and dapp-chains.
 Reflection is novel.
 Dapp-chains are similar to many of the scaling ideas proposed for other networks (Polkadot, Eth2, etc), though there are fewer restrictions on dapp-chains in UT compared to other designs.
 Additionally, dapp-chains in UT are hosted by the simplex.
 This provides additional security compared to 'naked' PoS chains without sacrificing any of their other developments (e.g., finality), and provides greater capacity than a single host-chain.

 A common method of sharding is to *nest* blockchains.
 For example, Ethereum 2 has a root-chain called *The Beacon Chain*.